silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 redirect_from:
   - /design/learning-to-draw/
 ---
-<p class="lead">In my latest <em>Design, Digested</em> post titled <a href="{{ site.url }}/design-digested/importance-of-sketching-in-ux/">The importance of sketching in UX and beyond</a>, I enthusiastically suggested sketching every day.
+<p class="lead">In my latest <em>Design, Digested</em> post titled <a href="/design-digested/importance-of-sketching-in-ux/" title="Read the post on my website">The importance of sketching in UX and beyond</a>, I enthusiastically suggested sketching every day.
 As much as wanted to, I couldn’t follow my own advice: I’d stare at the blank page, not knowing <em>what</em> to draw, and then give up.</p>

 <!--more-->

 Being a life-long learner, I love to develop news skills.
 However, if there is something I know about myself, is that I need structure and some guidance, otherwise every attempt will be void.

-I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about [why she’s finally learning to draw](https://janezhang.ca/posts/why-im-learning-to-draw/){:target="_blank" rel="noopener"}.
-Jane is following the lessons from [Drawabox.com](https://drawabox.com/){:target="_blank" rel="noopener"}, and shared a video from their instructor that perfectly describes what happens every time I’m faced with a blank page.
+I’ve encountered an article wrote by Jane Zhang, an independent data visualization designer, about [why she’s finally learning to draw](https://janezhang.ca/posts/why-im-learning-to-draw/){:target="_blank" rel="noopener" title="Read Jane's post"}.
+Jane is following the lessons from [Drawabox.com](https://drawabox.com/){:target="_blank" rel="noopener" title="Go to the Drawabox website"}, and shared a video from their instructor that perfectly describes what happens every time I’m faced with a blank page.

 {% include pattern-video.html id="mgl6Ll3K3gw" title="Overcoming the Fear of a Blank Page" %}